Overview of reports

-All reports read Dynamics 365 for Customer Engagement apps data from filtered views that filter the data based on the user's security role.
+All reports read data from filtered views that filter the data based on the user's security role.
 Reports only display data that the person running the report has permission to view.

 Reports in solutions

-In Dynamics 365 for Customer Engagement apps, reports are solution aware.
-Adding a report as a component to a solution makes it become a single unit of software that extends Dynamics 365 for Customer Engagement apps functionality and the user interface.
+Reports are solution aware.
+Adding a report as a component to a solution makes it become a single unit of software that extends your apps functionality and the user interface.
 Only reports that are organization owned or visible to the organization can be added to solutions.

 To find if a report is viewable to the organization: In the list of reports, select a report, and then click or tap Edit.
 On the Administration tab, see if Viewable By is set to Organization.

 You can add, import, or export snapshots of reports as part of a solution.
-In Dynamics 365 for Customer Engagement apps, reports, sub reports, report category, report display area, and report-related record type are considered as components of a report set.
+Reports, sub reports, report category, report display area, and report-related record type are considered as components of a report set.
 When you import a solution update in non-overwrite mode, any updates by the solution to a report will be ignored if any component of the report set has been customized.

 Get started writing reports

-Dynamics 365 for Customer Engagement apps uses SQL Server Reporting Services report definition language (RDL) reports to query Dynamics 365 for Customer Engagement apps data and return refined results back to the report user.
+Customer Engagement (on-premises) uses SQL Server Reporting Services report definition language (RDL) reports to query data and return refined results back to the report user.
 For more information about RDL, see Report Definition Language (SSRS).

-To create or modify existing RDL reports that can be used with Dynamics 365 for Customer Engagement apps, use FetchXML, which is then converted to RDL by using report authoring tools.
+To create or modify existing RDL reports that can be used with your apps, use FetchXML, which is then converted to RDL by using report authoring tools.